slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On hiring and being hired

 <!--
+> *"If you are not embarrassed by how much you charge, you’re probably undercharging."  -- Casey Brown*
+> *"The next decades will be dominated by the AI-working class alliance, as white-collar work loses value while blue-collar work keeps it."  -- Pedro Domingos*
+> *"If you're busy at work odds are you will eventually be replaced by a robot."  -- Nassim Taleb*

 - People want freedom to choose their process.
 - Estimativas são Promessas.
 Promessas devem ser cumpridas.
 In a nutshell, you can never give an estimate that is "correct".
 If you could, it would not be an "estimate", it would be a "prediction".
 Therefore, there is zero correlation between an estimate and the actual outcome.
 - Two valid methods: hiring on culture contribution and hiring on culture matching.